LiskArchive/lisk-legacy-docs/README.md

 This section describes general processes that need to be followed when contributing to the `lisk-docs` repository.

 Each product has its own **development branch**, `dev-{product}`.
-This development branches are a [subtree](https://git-scm.com/book/en/v1/Git-Tools-Subtree-Merging) of the `lisk-docs` repository, which contain only the relevant documentation files of the respective product.
+These development branches are a [subtree](https://git-scm.com/book/en/v1/Git-Tools-Subtree-Merging) of the `lisk-docs` repository, which contain only the relevant documentation files of the respective product.
 These branches contain the latest changes in the documentation of the product, e.g. documentation for unreleased software versions.

 The subtrees are created with the following command: